hackngit/mjpg-streamer/README.md

 * Camera module attached and enabled
 * ssh enabled

-Start with ssh into your Pi and start with thse usual:
+Start with ssh into your Pi and update:
 ```
 sudo apt-get update
 ```